 BLACK GIRLS WHO PAINT (BGWP) is a safe space created to support and empower Black women painters by promoting sisterhood, community, and positive representation.
 Black women painters are a force to be reckoned with and representation will soon reflect this.
-As such, BGWP is also a platform formed by a Black girl (woman) who paints that believes in increasing our visibility and resources while encouraging meaningful dialogue and relationships.
+As such, BGWP is also an online platform formed by a Black girl (woman) who paints that believes in increasing our visibility and resources while encouraging meaningful dialogue and relationships.
 In doing so, BGWP empowers Black girls and women of all walks of life to invest in themselves, their artistry, and their business.

 - Sasha-Loriene, Founder and CEO of BGWP, Owner of Sasha-Loriene LLC